fsharp/fsharp.org/about/index.md

    It discusses topics such as lexical analysis, grammar, types including type inference algorithm, expressions, patterns and other.

- * [F# Component Design Guidelines](/specs/component-design-guidelines) - This document is a set of component design guidelines for F# programming.
-It describes guidelines for designing libraries for use from other languages, guidelines for F#-to-F# libraries and suggestions on coding conventions.

 ## Online Documentation

-Microsoft contributes a comprehensive F# documentation that includes general information about F#, language reference explaining all F# constructs as well as documentation for the standard F# library.
+Microsoft contributes comprehensive F# documentation that includes general information about F#, a language reference explaining all F# constructs as well as documentation for the standard F# library.

  * [F# Language Reference](http://msdn.microsoft.com/en-us/library/dd233181.aspx) -